 - Make sure to use parchment paper for easy removal from the baking sheet (do not use wax paper – it sticks like crazy).

-- Let pavlovas rest in the warm oven 30 minutes before removing from the oven to ensure the exterior dries appropriately.
+- Let pavlovas rest in the warm oven for 30 minutes before removing from the oven to ensure the exterior dries appropriately.

 Pavlova Recipe